Malliavin differentiability of McKean-Vlasov SDEs with locally Lipschitz coefficients: Malliavin differentiability via the interacting particle system

 \subsubsection{Classical results}

 We briefly recall classical results involving the relationship between systems described above.
-Well-posedness follows from classic literature, while the second result is classically known as Propagation of Chaos (PoC), which ascertains convergence of $X^i$ to $Z^i$ as $N\to \infty$ (as respective laws) \cite{Sznitman1991}. \begin{proposition}[Well-posedness and Propagation of Chaos] Let Assumption \eqref{ass:MKSDE-MainExistTheo2} hold.
-Then, the solutions to the systems \eqref{eq:n+1PartSys-Xns} and \eqref{eq:n+1nonintPartSys-Xns}, given by $\{X_t^{i}\}_{i=1,\cdots, N}$ and $\{Z_t^i\}_{i=1,\cdots, N}$ respectively are well-posed.
+Well-posedness follows from classic literature, while the second result is classically known as Propagation of Chaos (PoC), which ascertains convergence of $X^i$ to $Z^i$ as $N\to \infty$ (as respective laws) \cite{Sznitman1991}. \begin{proposition}[Well-posedness and Propagation of Chaos] Let Assumption \ref{ass:MKSDE-MainExistTheo2} hold.
+Then, the solutions to the systems \eqref{eq:n+1PartSys-Xns} and \eqref{eq:n+1nonintPartSys-Xns}, given by $\{X_t^{i}\}_{i=1,\cdots, N}$ and $\{Z_t^i\}_{i=1,\cdots, N}$ respectively are well-posed, unique and square integrable.
+It holds that